Skip to main content

 We know intuitively that Go, Dog.
 Go! is less complex than Hamlet.
 But what makes a text complex?
 The Common Core State Standards (2010) identify three factors that should be considered in evaluating how complex a text is and whether it is appropriate for a particular reader.

 Qualitative: Only a knowledgeable human reader can evaluate a text from a qualitative standpoint.
-When we ask ourselves questions like, “How much background knowledge is needed for my students to make sense of this book?” or “Will this book be accessible to my English-learners?”, we are making qualitative judgments.
+When we ask ourselves questions like, “How much is needed for my students to make sense of this book?” or “Will this book be accessible to my English-learners?”, we are making qualitative judgments.

 Quantitative: The quantitative aspects of a text are things like word frequency and sentence length that we don’t have a practical way to determine for every book in our classroom libraries.
 Quantitative descriptions of texts (e.g., Lexile level) are typically generated by computer software.